gnh1201/topic-activitypub/honeypots.md

 * (PostgreSQL/5432) [betheroot/pghoney](https://github.com/betheroot/pghoney)  - written in Go, [Modified version available](https://github.com/gnh1201/pghoney)

 ## DoS(Denial of Service) issue
-Recent honeypot operation cases have shown that honeypots are not safe from DoS attacks (such as SYN Flooding).
-Please take this into consideration when operating them.
+Recent honeypot operation cases have confirmed that honeypots are also vulnerable to DoS attacks such as SYN Flooding.
+This can cause memory shortages and lead to various related issues.
+This should be taken into account during operation.

 ## Contact me
 * ActivityPub [@gnh1201@catswords.social](https://catswords.social/@gnh1201)